fatima-1206/ETL_Pipeline_HybridJoin/README.md

    pip install -r requirements.txt
    ```

-4. Create a Subdirectory named `data` and put the csv files inside it.
+4. Navigate to the subdirectory named `data` and put the csv files inside it.

 5. **Ensure MySQL is running** on your system with a root user or appropriate credentials